 ]]>

 Robots in the series are mostly associated with Cobra and their limitless B.A.T.s (Battle Android Troopers).
 However, both sides of the struggle have now employed these robots as their primary military forces.
 It is an easy way to stay true to the cartoon series targeted at children by not killing anyone.
 No one cares about destroying robots, so it was a smart design choice.
 Even when you battle against named characters, they simply kneel and retreat after being defeated.
 Your character has a set amount of shield and health points, which varies based on your chosen hero or villain.
 Shields recharge over time, but health requires you to find pickups to regenerate.
-If you are unhappy with a primary weapon, I'm looking at you, Firefly; you can find new secondary ones scattered around, ranging from assault rifles, sniper rifles, handguns, and shotguns.
+If you are unhappy with a primary weapon (I'm looking at you, Firefly), you can find new secondary ones scattered around, ranging from assault rifles, sniper rifles, handguns, and shotguns.

 Besides the campaign, G.I.
 Joe: Operation Blackout includes competitive multiplayer modes for up to four players, limited to local split-screen.
 There aren't many options, and you are limited to specific game modes depending upon your chosen map.
 Team Arena, essentially team deathmatch, allows you to select the victory condition based on a set kill or time limit.
-It's relatively barebones, especially when you look at other shooter games being released.
+It's relatively barebones, especially when compared to other shooter games being released.
 Spawning locations can be tricky on specific maps, resulting in unavoidable spawn camping to rack up easy kills.

 G.I.
 Joe: Operation Blackout serves up nostalgia for G.I.
-Joe fans, with a narrative that feels right at home for the series.
+Joe fans with a narrative that feels right at home for the series.
 The colorful and stylized cel-shaded visuals are perfect for the franchise, making you feel like you are playing inside a comic book.
 It's a real shame that the overall gameplay falls flat thanks to poor aiming mechanics.
 The AI that joins you when playing solo is utterly useless, and enemies can backtrack faster than you can advance towards them.
-There are optional side objectives to complete, and collectibles to find, which unlock alternative looks for characters, weapon skins, and comic cover art.
+There are optional side objectives to complete and collectibles to find, which unlock alternative looks for characters, weapon skins, and comic cover art.
 G.I.
-Joe has so much history, with characters that ooze personality, it is just a shame that the final product here comes up shorter than Cobra Commander's usual Saturday morning plot to wipe out the Joes.
-Ultimately there's a decent base to build from.
-Still, the gameplay needs refining, and the competitive multiplayer needs online support and a bump in the player count to be competitive in today's market.
+Joe has so much history, with characters that ooze personality; it is just a shame that the final product here comes up shorter than Cobra Commander's usual Saturday morning plot to wipe out the Joes.
+Ultimately there's a decent base to build from, but the gameplay needs refining, and the competitive multiplayer needs online support and a bump in the player count to be competitive in today's market.

 ]]>